givingjar/blog.givingjar.org/_posts/2015-12-16-progress-report-1.md

 Writing is the earliest way that Giving Jar can help people discover charities and learn about the Giving Jar platform.
 The charity spotlights and progress reports are two such examples.

 All written content will be published to the [Giving Jar blog][8].
-If the content is more technical in nature, the article will be published on the [Technical Rex blog][6] and a link will be provided on the Giving Jar blog.
+If the content is more technical in nature, you'll find the details on the [Technical Rex blog][6].
+Until Giving Jar gets its own development blog, those technical articles will just be linked to from here.

 If you prefer to get your news in one place, there are Atom feeds for both blogs.